SplitPact concepts

 Per-node flush, in order:

-1. For each outgoing edge in ascending id order:
+2. For each outgoing edge in ascending id order:

-1. Evaluate conditions.
+1. Evaluate conditions against the snapshot.
 If any fails, skip.

 3. If amount == 0, skip.